-RSV infections typically occur from late fall through early spring, spreading rapidly through childcare centers and schools and any place where people have close contact with each other.
+RSV infections typically occur from late fall through early spring, spreading rapidly through childcare centers, schools and any other place where people have close contact with each other.
 In otherwise healthy children, RSV typically results in coughing and a runny nose, with a fever that resolves in about one week.

 What does RSV mean for babies and children with chronic illnesses?

-Babies can frequently get a run-of-the-mill get cold.
-But if your infant’s runny nose and cough turn into more serious breathing trouble, the problem could be RSV, which is potentially life threatening for little lungs.
+Babies can frequently get a run-of-the-mill cold.
+But if your infant’s runny nose and cough turn into more serious breathing trouble, the problem could be RSV, which is potentially life-threatening for little lungs.

 In children who were born prematurely and in those with other medical conditions such as lung or heart conditions, an RSV infection can be more severe.

 In otherwise healthy children, RSV symptoms may look like a common cold and include:

 Symptoms of an RSV infection usually last about a week but, in some cases, can last longer.
 “If your child’s symptoms are mild, supportive care such as fluids and fever-controlling medications may be all that is needed,” Dr. Shane says.
 “Cough and cold medicines do not help to relieve symptoms in young children and should be avoided.
 Giving a fever-controlling medication that does not contain aspirin may be helpful.”